The Triumph of Szalánkemén, the bloodiest battle of the century, 1691

 He succeeded in doing so only on 17 August when the Vizier made sure that the enemy had withdrawn in earnest so Mustapha’s cavalry finally set out from the fortified trenches and went after the Emperor’s army.
 Soon, the Ottoman riders crushed a Dragoon regiment and captured 250 wagons loaded with food.
 As it was, the Grand Vizier had altogether 100,000 soldiers, including 300 French military engineers and a unit of Thököly’s rebels, 600 “kuruc” Hungarians.
 In Zimony, he had 200 cannons defending the trenches.

 Louis stopped his army at Szalánkemén where the land offered a good place for deploying his army between the River Danube and the hills of Fruska Gora.
-His left wing was protected by the Danube River while his right-wing was at the Verdnik Mountain.
+His left wing was protected by the Danube River while his right wing was at the Verdnik Mountain.
 As a result of this, he could wait for the oncoming battle in an advantageous position when the Vizier’s army arrived on 17 August.

 However, many things happened during the following night.
 Listening to the advice of the French officers and Prince Thököly, Pasha Köprülüzade Mustafa went around the deployed Christian army on 18 August.
 Thus, the Vizier deployed his own army in their back, on the slopes of the Kosavac hill, cutting off Louis’ army from a possible retreat.
 The Ottomans stood on the higher ground, surrounded by freshly dug trenches.
 Vizier Mustapha took command over the Ottoman infantry defending the trenches while he appointed Thököly and Serasker Ibrahim to lead the cavalry.
 The Christians were astonished and realized that their logistic lines were also cut towards Pétervárad.
 The Turkish flotilla managed to chase the food-supplier boats of the Christians away, too.

-Meanwhile, the middle section and his right-wing were going to make a frontal attack, and the left wing’s task was to distract the enemy’s attention.
+Meanwhile, the middle section and his right wing were going to make a frontal attack, and the left wing’s task was to distract the enemy’s attention.
 The two armies stood face to face on the morning of 19 August.
 A cannon shot signaled the attack of the Christian Army at 3 pm.
 The cannons of Souches were shooting the trenches and 80 Ottoman cannons were returning the fire.
 The right-wing, led by Field Marshal de Souches advanced very fast, getting to the trenches and only 200 steps separated them from the enemy.
 Some soldiers have already placed their flag on the trench when the Field Marshal was mortally wounded, confusing the attackers.

 Taking advantage of Souche’s death, the Janissaries could beat the attackers back by suffering severe losses themselves and only the counter-attack of Prince Holstein’s cuirassiers could push the Turks back.
 It was Guido Starhemberg who took over Souche’s place.
 The forces led by Guido Starhemberg have attacked twice but without success.
 The major general was wounded by arrows and he received an arrow into his chest for the third time, but he kept on fighting.
 Yet, the attack of the right-wing got blocked.

-Then, Pasha Ibrahim led his cavalrymen into battle, aiming the middle section of the Imperial army.
+Then, Pasha Ibrahim led his cavalrymen into battle, aiming at the middle section of the Imperial army.
 The battle at the middle section threatened the Christians with collapse, too, despite the personal intervention of Louis of Baden.
 It was the time when Colonel Zrínyi Ádám (aka Adam Zrinski), the son of Miklós Zrínyi, lost his life.

 It was only Lieutenant-general Bartuss who led a counter-attack with the forces of Brandenburg and somehow managed to stop the Turks.
 The Prussian Bartuss was the commander of the infantrymen from Brandenburg.
 His infantrymen bravely attacked the Turk cavalry, I think they must have used plug-bayonets.
 Read more about plug-bayonets here: